hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   * <a name="v-client-join" href="#v-client-join">`join`</a> (`array<string>: null`) - A list of valid [`-retry-join` values](/docs/agent/options.html#retry-join).
 If this is `null` (default), then the clients will attempt to automatically join the server cluster running within Kubernetes.
 This means that with `server.enabled` set to true, clients will automatically join that cluster.
 If `server.enabled` is not true, then a value must be specified so the clients can join a valid cluster.

+  * <a name="v-client-datadirectorypath" href="#v-client-datadirectorypath">`dataDirectoryPath`</a> (`string: null`) - An absolute path to a directory on the host machine to use as the Consul client data directory.
+If set to the empty string or null, the Consul agent will store its data in the Pod's local filesystem (which will be lost if the Pod is deleted).
+Security Warning: If setting this, Pod Security Policies *must* be enabled on your cluster and in this Helm chart (via the global.enablePodSecurityPolicies setting) to prevent other Pods from mounting the same host path and gaining access to all of Consul's data.
+Consul's data is not encrypted at rest.

   * <a name="v-client-grpc" href="#v-client-grpc">`grpc`</a> (`boolean: true`) - If true, agents will enable their GRPC listener on port 8502 and expose it to the host.
 This will use slightly more resources, but is required for [Connect](/docs/platform/k8s/connect.html).

+  * <a name="v-client-exposegossipports" href="#v-client-exposegossipports">`exposeGossipPorts`</a> (`boolean: false`) - If true, the Helm chart will expose the clients' gossip ports as hostPorts.
+This is only necessary if pod IPs in the k8s cluster are not directly routable and the Consul servers are outside of the k8s cluster.
+This also changes the clients' advertised IP to the `hostIP` rather than `podIP`.

   * <a name="v-client-resources" href="#v-client-resources">`resources`</a> (`string: null`) - The resource requests (CPU, memory, etc.) for each of the client agents.
 This should be a multi-line string mapping directly to a Kubernetes [ResourceRequirements](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#resourcerequirements-v1-core) object.
 If this isn't specified, then the pods won't request any specific amount of resources.